dmitrymalakhov/NebulaEncrypt/README.md

-# NebulaEncrypt - Chrome Extension for Secure, Local-Only Encryption on Telegram Web
+# NebulaEncrypt - Chrome Extension for Secure Local Encryption on the Web

-NebulaEncrypt is a powerful Chrome extension designed to ensure your messages on [Telegram Web](https://web.telegram.org) are encrypted locally, keeping your communications secure and private.
-All encryption and decryption operations happen directly on your device, and your encryption keys are stored only locally.
-This guarantees that even if someone intercepts your messages, they remain unreadable without your private key.
+NebulaEncrypt is a Chrome extension that ensures your messages on [Telegram Web](https://web.telegram.org) are encrypted and decrypted locally on your device.
+This guarantees that your communications remain private, with encryption keys stored exclusively on your computer.

-## Why NebulaEncrypt?

-In an era where digital privacy is paramount, NebulaEncrypt offers a robust solution for secure messaging on Telegram Web.
-By ensuring that encryption happens entirely on your device, NebulaEncrypt keeps your messages safe from prying eyes.
-Your encryption keys never leave your computer, ensuring that only you can decrypt your messages.

-## Features
+## Key Features

-- **Local Encryption on Telegram Web**: All encryption and decryption processes occur locally on your device.
-Your data and keys are never transmitted over the network.
+- **Local-Only Encryption**: All encryption and decryption processes occur directly on your device.
+Your encryption keys are never transmitted over the network.
-- **Secure Key Storage**: Encryption keys are stored securely and only locally.
-No one else has access to them, ensuring that only you can decrypt your messages.
-- **Automatic Encryption**: Automatically encrypt your messages before sending them with a simple hotkey or automatically when you click send or press `Enter`.
-- **Automatic Decryption**: Automatically decrypt incoming messages on Telegram Web so you can read them in plaintext.
-- **Seamless Integration**: Integrates directly with Telegram Web without disrupting your workflow.
+- **Per-URL Key Configuration**: Customize encryption keys for different websites.
+The extension applies the correct key based on the URL of the active tab.
+- **Automatic and Manual Encryption/Decryption**: Encrypt and decrypt messages with hotkeys or automatically based on the URL settings.
-- **Real-time Processing**: Messages are encrypted and decrypted in real-time, ensuring seamless communication without compromising security.
+- **Real-Time Operation**: Messages are processed in real-time without interrupting your workflow.

-## Platform Support

-Currently, NebulaEncrypt is designed and optimized to work exclusively with [Telegram Web](https://web.telegram.org).
-We are committed to providing the best possible experience on this platform, ensuring that your messages remain secure.

-### Want to Help Expand NebulaEncrypt?

-We are excited to explore expanding NebulaEncrypt to support other messaging platforms.
-If you're a developer interested in contributing, we welcome pull requests (PRs) to extend support to other platforms.
-Your contributions can help make NebulaEncrypt a more versatile tool for secure messaging across the web.
+- **Service-Specific DOM Handling**: Supports Telegram Web, with the ability to extend to other services by customizing DOM element selection.

-## Getting Started
+## Quick Start

 ### Installation

-1. Clone or download the repository.
+1. Download or clone the repository.
-2. Open Chrome and navigate to `chrome://extensions/`.
+2. In Chrome, go to `chrome://extensions/`.
-3. Enable "Developer mode" in the top-right corner.
+3. Enable "Developer mode" and click "Load unpacked".
-4. Click "Load unpacked" and select the directory containing the extension files.
+4. Select the folder containing the extension files.
-5. The NebulaEncrypt extension will now be loaded into your browser.

 ### Usage

-1. **Set Your Key**: Click on the extension icon in your browser toolbar to open the popup.
-Set your encryption/decryption key.
-This key is stored locally on your device and never leaves it.
+1. **Set Up Keys**: Click the extension icon and enter encryption keys for specific URLs.
+The extension will use these keys automatically when you visit the corresponding websites.
-2. **Encrypt Messages**: Write your message in the Telegram Web input field, press `Ctrl+X` and after that `Enter` or click send.
+2. **Encrypt Messages**: Write your message in the input field on Telegram Web and press `Ctrl+Q` to encrypt before sending.
-3. **Decrypt Messages**: Incoming encrypted messages on Telegram Web will be automatically decrypted and displayed in plaintext, provided you have the correct key.
+3. **Decrypt Messages**: Incoming encrypted messages are automatically decrypted if the correct key is configured for the current URL.

 ### Hotkeys

-- **Encrypt Text in Input**: `Ctrl+Q` (or your configured hotkey) - Encrypts the text currently in the Telegram Web input field before sending.
+- **Encrypt Text**: `Ctrl+Q` - Encrypts text in the input field before sending.
-- **Decrypt All Messages**: `Ctrl+X` (or your configured hotkey) - Manually triggers the decryption of all received encrypted messages on Telegram Web.
+- **Decrypt All Messages**: `Ctrl+X` - Manually decrypts all received encrypted messages.

 ## Technical Details

-- **AES-GCM Encryption**: Uses the AES-GCM algorithm for strong encryption, performed entirely on your device.
+- **AES-GCM Encryption**: Utilizes the AES-GCM algorithm, performed entirely on your device.
-- **Local Storage of Keys**: Encryption keys are stored securely on your device and never transmitted.
-Your keys never leave your device, ensuring complete control over your encrypted communications.
+- **Local Key Storage**: Keys are securely stored on your device and never leave it.
-- **No Network Involvement**: All encryption and decryption processes occur locally, with no network interactions involved in handling your keys or unencrypted data.
+- **Dynamic Service Support**: Automatically detects and applies the correct encryption settings based on the active service (currently supporting Telegram Web).

 ## Troubleshooting

-- **Encrypted Message Not Sent**: Ensure the input field is correctly detected by the extension, and make sure your key is properly set in the extension.
+- **Message Not Encrypted**: Ensure the correct URL is associated with the appropriate encryption keys in the extension settings.
-- **Decryption Issues**: Double-check that the correct encryption key is set in the extension.
-Without the correct key, messages cannot be decrypted.
+- **Decryption Issues**: Verify that the correct key is set for the current URL.
+Without the correct key, decryption is impossible.

 ## Contributing

-We are always looking to improve NebulaEncrypt, and we'd love to see it support more platforms beyond Telegram Web.
-If you're interested in contributing, feel free to fork the repository and submit a pull request (PR).
-Let's work together to make secure messaging accessible on more platforms.
+We welcome contributions to expand NebulaEncrypt to other web services.
+Fork the repository and submit a pull request to help extend secure messaging across the web.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- AES-GCM encryption is provided by the Web Cryptography API.
-- Inspired by the need for truly secure, local-only encryption in an increasingly connected world.

 ---

-**Protect your communications on Telegram Web with NebulaEncrypt - because your privacy matters.**
+**Protect your online communications with NebulaEncrypt.
+Your privacy, your control.**